-The example above used the \textbf{role scheme} of linear position from the left edge, but other role schemes are possible, such as linear position from the right edge or position in a tree. \citet{mccoy} showed that --- for a given seq2seq architecture learning a given string-mapping task --- there exists a highly accurate TPR approximation of the medial encoding, given an appropriate pre-defined role scheme.
-The main technical contribution of the present paper is the Role Learner (ROLE) model, a RNN network that learns its own role scheme to optimize the fit of a TPR approximation to a given set of internal representations in a pre-trained target NN.
-This makes the DISCOVER framework more general by removing the need for human-generated hypotheses as to the role schemes the network might be implementing.
+At a high level, these role embeddings serve a similar purpose as positional embeddings in a Transformer \citep{vaswani2017attention}, in that they are vector embeddings of a token's position in a sequence.
+The roles discussed above---and the positional embeddings used in Transformers---illustrate \textbf{role schemes} based on sequential position; non-sequential role schemes such as positions in a tree are also possible. \citet{mccoy} showed that,for a given seq2seq architecture learning a given string-mapping task, there exists a highly accurate TPR approximation of the medial encoding, given an appropriate pre-defined role scheme.
+The main technical contribution of the present paper is the Role Learner (ROLE) model, an RNN that learns its own role scheme to optimize the fit of a TPR approximation to a given set of internal representations in a pre-trained target NN.
+This makes the DISCOVER framework more general by removing the need for human-generated hypotheses about the role schemes the network might be implementing.
 Learned role schemes, we will see in Sec.~\ref{sec:SCANnetReps}, can enable good TPR approximation of networks for which human-generated role schemes fail.